desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

    directly from each of the authoritative nameservers as given in the Child NS record set;

-4. MUST checks that all CDS/CDNSKEY record sets retrieved in Steps 1 and 3 have equal record contents;
+4. MUST check that all CDS/CDNSKEY record sets retrieved in Steps 1 and 3 have equal record contents;

 5. SHOULD derive a DS record set from the retrieved CDS/CDNSKEY record sets and publish it in the Parent zone, as to secure the Child's delegation.

-If an error condition occurs during Steps 1--4, in particular:
+If an error condition occurs before Step 5, in particular:

+- The Child is already securely delegated (Step 0),

 - DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name (Step 1), or failure of DNSSEC validation (Step 2),